Do Go On - 360 - Alan Turing & The Enigma

 I loved exploring the ABC stores in Honolulu.

-So thank you very much to Lily, Pete, Julian and Paul
+So thank you very much to Lili.

-for your facts and questions there.
+Pete, Julian and Paul for your facts and questions there.

-Bob, you normally have a bit of a game that's related to the topic at hand.
+Bob, you normally have a bit of a game that's related to the topic at hand?

 That's true.

-What are you thinking this week?
+What do you think in this week?

-Well, I'm thinking of pulling back the curtain and saying we recorded this episode several weeks ago
+Well, I'm thinking of pulling back the curtain and saying we recorded this episode several weeks ago.

-and I don't remember any of it.
+And I don't remember any of it.

 And I did the report.

-I remember something
+I remember it.

-can you work him into the game?
+Can you work him into the game?

 I don't think so.